Classical Limit of Yukawa theory from quantum state perspective: Introduction

-With the continuous advancement of quantum mechanics, the scenario of $\hbar\to 0$ not only transforms Planck's formula for blackbody radiation into the Rayleigh-Jeans formula, but also turns the Schrodinger equation into the Hamilton-Jacobi equation and derives the principle of least action from Feynman's path integral \cite{Dirac1981,Derbes1996,Dente1978,Landsman2005,Maslov2001}.
-However, most of these transformations only exhibit the mathematical correspondences without revealing the physical correspondences between quantum states and points in phase space.
-Furthermore, the value of $\hbar$ is actually a constant that cannot approach zero, leading to the inherent non-commutativity of momentum and position operators.
-Quantum field theory possesses a greater number of degrees of freedom compared to classical theory and can encompass more intricate physical phenomena.
-This implies that not all quantum states have classical correspondences even as $\hbar\to 0$ \cite{Rosen1964,Cohn1972a}.
-For example, a physical system described by a quantum state with two $\delta$-function peaks cannot be described by classical theory.
-The complete process of classicalization requires establishing the correspondence between quantum states and classical descriptions, and it allows us to derive the equations of motion in classical theory from the evolution of quantum states.
-Consequently, the Schrodinger equation transforms into the Euler-Lagrange equation in classical theory.
-Following this line of thought, Schrodinger discovered that coherent states of a harmonic oscillator serve as ideal quantum states for bridging the gap between quantum and classical theory.
-Coherent states not only minimize the effects of the Heisenberg uncertainty principle but also maintain locality in both position and momentum during their evolution \cite{Schroedinger1926,Howard1987}.
-By utilizing coherent states, the concept of point particles emerges and the classical limit of quantum theory can be attained \cite{Cohn1972a,Hepp:1974vg,Yaffe1982}.
+With the continuous advancement of quantum mechanics, $\hbar\to 0$ not only transforms Planck's formula for blackbody radiation into the Rayleigh-Jeans formula, but also turns the Schrodinger equation into the Hamilton-Jacobi equation and leads to the principle of least action from Feynman's path integral \cite{Dirac1981,Derbes1996,Dente1978,Landsman2005,Maslov2001}.
+However, most of these methods for deriving classical limits only exhibit the mathematical correspondences without revealing the physical correspondences between quantum states and classical point particles.
+Actually, quantum theory possesses a greater number of degrees of freedom compared to classical theory and can encompass more intricate physical phenomena.
+This implies that not all quantum states have classical correspondences even in the limit $\hbar\to 0$ \cite{Rosen1964,Cohn1972a,Kazandjian2006,Kazandjian2007,Klein2012}.
+For example, a physical system described by a wave function with two peaks that are far apart cannot be described by classical theory.
+Schrodinger discovered that coherent states of a harmonic oscillator serve as ideal quantum states corresponding to point particles \cite{Schroedinger1926,Howard1987}.
+Coherent states not only minimize the effects of the Heisenberg uncertainty principle but also maintain locality in both position and momentum during their evolution.
+By utilizing coherent states, the concept of point particles emerges and the classical limit of quantum theory can be attained \cite{Hepp:1974vg,Zhang1990}.